MoatazBadawy/Phood/README.md

 </p>

 <p align="center">
-🍕 Phood: Is a modern Android app with Hilt, Coroutines, Flow, RestApi, Jetpack (Room, ViewModel), Testing (JUint5), and Material Design based on Clean architecture and MVVM architecture.
+🍕 Phood: Is a modern Android app with Hilt, Coroutines, Flow, RestApi, Jetpack (Room, ViewModel), and Material Design based on Clean architecture and MVVM architecture.
 And also apply Modularization.
 </p>
 </br>